digiscot/digiscot-website/pages/internships.md

 Some [extra guidance notes](/resources/internships-guidance/) are available to help you complete your application.

 <a href="http://www.scvo.org.uk/jobs-employability/apply-to-host-a-business-growth-graduate-internship/" class="btn btn-primary btn-lg">Find out more and apply</a>

+## Information for job seekers

+You can view a list of available internship vacancies on the SCVO website.

+Once you have found a vacancy you are interested in you will need to speak to your local JobCentre Plus advisor to apply.

+<a href="http://www.scvo.net/Home/findyourdigitalinternjobsSCVOSITE.aspx" class="btn btn-primary btn-lg">View current vacancies</a>